Barry Sanders: Legacy

 Sanders is widely regarded as one of the greatest running backs in the history of the NFL, being ranked No. 1 by Bleacher Report and in the top ten by other media outlets.
+Sanders was first inducted into the Kansas Sports Hall of Fame in 1998, into the College Football Hall of Fame in 2003 and in that same year inducted into the Michigan Sports Hall of Fame.
+In 2000, Sanders was included in the NFL 1990s All-Decade Team.
+In 2019, he was named to the National Football League 100th Anniversary All-Time Team.

 When he retired, Sanders was ranked second all-time in career rushing yards with 15,269 rushing yards, sixth all-time in career rushing touchdowns with 99 rushing touchdowns, and second all-time in career rushing attempts with 3,062 attempts.
 As of 2022, Sanders is still ranked in the top ten in all three statistics.
 Over his entire career, Sanders averaged 1,527 rushing yards per season, and 99.8 rushing yards per game, the latter stat second to Jim Brown.
 He never went below 1,000 yards in any of his ten seasons and has the second-most career 1,000-yard rushing seasons, with ten.
 Sanders was a notable bright spot on a Lions franchise that had endured years of unsuccessful play, helping to lead the team to their first playoff victory in decades.
 At the same time, Sanders only won one playoff game throughout his ten-year career, with NFL Network's Derrin Horton stating: "Not even Barry Sanders... could pull Detroit out of the playoff snakebit," in reference to the team's postseason failures.
 The Lions' overall unsuccessful play was noted for possibly being a reason for Sanders' early retirement.
 His number 20 was retired by the Lions on November 25, 2004, along with Sims and Lem Barney (who wore the same number).
 Sanders was also honored by the Lions when they inducted him into the Pride of the Lions, the franchise's ring of honor.
 In 2023, the Lions also immortalized Sanders with an 8-foot bronze statue located outside of Ford Field.